 Goodwill represents the excess of the purchase price over the fair value of the identifiable net assets acquired.
-Goodwill and other intangible assets with indefinite lives are not amortized to operations, but instead are reviewed for impairment at least annually, or when there is an indicator of impairment.
+Goodwill and other intangible assets with indefinite lives are not amortized to operations, but instead are reviewed for impairment at least annually in the fourth quarter, or more frequently when there is an indicator of impairment.
+Goodwill impairment exists when a reporting unit's goodwill carrying value exceeds its implied fair value.
 The Company has no intangible asset with indefinite useful lives, other than goodwill.

-Accounting Standards Update ("ASU") No 2011-08, Intangibles - Goodwill and Other (Topic 350): Testing Goodwill for Impairment ("ASU Topic 350") permits an entity to make a qualitative assessment of whether it is more likely than not that a reporting unit's fair value is less than its carrying amount before applying a two-step goodwill impairment test.
-This test is referred to as "step zero."
-If an entity concludes that it is not likely that the fair value of the reporting unit is less than its carrying amount, it would not be required to perform a two-step impairment test for that reporting unit.
-In the event that the conclusion requires the two-step test, the first step compares the fair value of the reporting unit is less than its carrying value, an indication of goodwill impairment exists for the reporting unit and the entity must perform step two of the impairment test.
+Accounting Standards Update ("ASU") Topic 350: Testing Goodwill for Impairment ("ASU Topic 350") permits an entity to make a qualitative assessment of whether it is more likely than not that a reporting unit's fair value is less than its carrying amount before applying a two-step goodwill impairment test.
+This qualified assessment is referred to as "Step 0."
+When performing Step 0, an entity evaluates relevant events and circumstances, including but not limited to, macroeconomic conditions, industry and market conditions, overall financial performance, reporting unit specific events and entity specific events.
+If, after completing Step 0, an entity concludes that it is not likely that the fair value of the reporting unit is less than its carrying amount, it would not be required to perform a two-step impairment test for that reporting unit.

+In the event that the conclusion of Step 0 requires the two-step test, the first step compares the fair value of the reporting unit with its carrying value, including goodwill.
+If the fair value of the reporting unit is less than its carrying value, an indication of goodwill impairment exists for the reporting unit and the entity must perform step two of the impairment test.
 Under step two, an impairment loss is recognized for any excess of the carrying amount of the reporting unit in a manner similar to a purchase price allocation and the residual fair value after this allocation is the implied fair value of the reporting unit goodwill.
 Fair value of the reporting unit is determined using a discounted cash flow analysis.
 If the fair value of the reporting unit exceeds its carrying value, step two does not need to be performed.
 An impairment loss is recognized to the extent that the carrying amount of goodwill exceeds its implied fair value.

-The Company determines fair value using widely accepted valuation techniques, including discounted cash flows and market multiple analyses.
+If the Company is required to perform the two-step test described in the preceding paragraph, it would determine fair value using generally accepted valuation techniques, including discounted cash flows and market multiple analyses.
 These types of analyses contain uncertainties because they require management to make assumptions and to apply judgment to estimate industry economic factors and the profitability of future business strategies.

-The Company's valuation methodology for assessing impairment requires management to make judgments and assumptions based on historical experience and projections of future operating performance.
+The Company's valuation methodology for assessing impairment would require management to make judgments and assumptions based on historical experience and projections of future operating performance.
 If these assumptions differ materially from future results, the Company may record impairment charges in the future.
-In connection with its annual goodwill impairment test, the Company did not record any impairment during 2015, 2014 and 2013.